ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 ![Snapshot load from file](snapshots/snapshot_load_from_file.png)

-This snapshot can be loaded back to the IP Fabric platform by a `Load From File` button.
+A snapshot can be loaded back to the IP Fabric platform by a `Load From File` button.

 ## Related Articles